dratsuC/100-days-of-code/log.md

 **Thoughts:** Really good to reinforce all the concepts from the flex lessons, can't wait to implement this stuff in my own websites :D

 **Link to work:** N/A

+### Day 20: January 16, 2025

+**Today's Progress**: Finished the remaining lessons (06 and 07) for flexbox

+**Thoughts:** The final CSS lessons for flex really drove home the basic concepts of flex and how to achieve some of the most common web layouts in a very simple way - I LOVE IT

+**Link to work:** N/A